gatsbyjs/gatsby/docs/blog/2018-11-03-building-an-accessible-lightbox/index.md

 ### Connecting the image click to the Lightbox

-Now, you're going to convert each `Img` component into a button that you can click that will trigger the lightbox to open up and the right image will be selected.
+Now, you're going to convert each `Img` component into a button that you can click that will trigger the lightbox to open up with the right image selected.
 Here's how you do that:

 ```js
 import React, { Component, Fragment } from "react"